Table of Contents

 3. It can impact your future relationships

 Your future relationships are likely to suffer because of your friendship with your ex.
-More often than not, one party gets jealous when the other starts dating or meets someone new.
-It’s not easy to stand by watch when a former partner gives the special place that once yours to someone else.
+More often than not, one party gets jealous when the other starts dating or meeting someone new.
+It’s not easy to stand by and watch when a former partner gives the special place that was once yours to someone else.
 That’s when things get complicated.
 Also, not all partners are secure enough to be okay with their spouse being friends with an ex.

 4. Unresolved issues